PerviyYegor/gitea-CICD-pipiline-terraform-aws/README.md

    terraform apply
    ```

-4. After applying the Terraform configuration, manually connect your AWS CodePipeline to your GitHub repository using AWS CodeStar Connections.
+6. After applying the Terraform configuration, manually connect your AWS CodePipeline to your GitHub repository in AWS Console in CodePipeline edit page. (strange terraform politic idk **https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/codestarconnections_connection**)

-5. Once everything is set up, any changes made to your GitHub repository will trigger the CI/CD pipeline.
+7. Once everything is set up, any changes made to your GitHub repository will trigger the CI/CD pipeline.